dannycalegari/shift2/README.md

 Simple X11 program to explore dynamics of quadratic polynomials (made for teaching purposes).

-Make with make (edit makefile to reflect local directory structure)
+Compile with make from command line (edit makefile to reflect local directory structure)

 Run from command line with ./shift2